What is a religious Brother?

-- A wide variety of educational opportunities and ministries, from storefront schools to schools for the disadvantaged to large high schools to top colleges and universities.
+A wide variety of educational opportunities and ministries, from storefront schools to schools for the disadvantaged to large high schools to top colleges and universities.

-- There’s always a place that needs you, always a community that welcomes you, and always a need that calls out to you.
+There’s always a place that needs you, always a community that welcomes you, and always a need that calls out to you.
 Daily life is punctuated by times for prayer, times for study, times for teaching, and times for community activities.

 Personal and professional relationships grow wider and deeper as the years progress – all of them informed and transformed by one’s relationship with God.